kss-php/kss-php/README.md

 This repository includes a php library suitable for parsing SASS, SCSS, and CSS documented with KSS guidelines.
-To use the library, include it in your project as a gem from <https://rubygems.org/gems/kss>.
+To use the library, include it in your project as a composer dependency (see below).
 Then, create a parser and explore your KSS.

 ```php
 <?php